-The pair buy up discarded textiles on the way to the dump, bring it to their East London studio, and craft their underwear.
-They vow to use every scrap and create no further waste.
+The pair buy up discarded textiles on the way to the dump, bring it to their East London studio, and craft underwear.
+They vow to use every scrap, creating no further waste.
 The website provides a revolutionary 'Trace Me' button on each product page so that customers can easily find out how their pants started life.

 Visiting them online I'm keen to try out the new Find My Size Tool too, which simplifies bra-fitting down to a couple of measurements.
 I enter my digits, get a result of 30B, order a bra and enjoy that warm, connected feeling I sometimes get at the Bottle Bank.

-I wear the bra all day and am hooked.
+I wear the bra all day.
 It's comfortable and trendy with its double layered vintage look.
 The underband is firm enough to lend support, but not so tight as to feel restrictive.

-At my size, I'll be honest, I don't really need a bra, but for those days when I want to wear a tight-fitting or revealing top and nipple peekage threatens, I can now slip on something that will fit properly with both my body and my eco values.
+At my size, I'll be honest, I don't really need a bra, but for those days when I want to wear a tight-fitting top and nipple peekage threatens, I can now slip on something that will fit properly with both my body and eco values.